CESNET/eduroam-icinga/doc/tests.md

 - normal check period is 24 hours
 - check period is 12 hours in case of outage
 - CRITICAL-HARD state is reached after 3 failed checks

+### assign rule

+This service is assigned to all RADIUS servers which have custom host variable transport set and is not set to "undefined".

+### definition

+This service is defined in [services.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/icinga2/services.conf#L152).

 ### notifications